Technology Commercialization Law Program (TCLP)

 Students have conducted more than 100 research projects on behalf of universities, federal research laboratories, technology development organizations, and businesses, including both established companies and start-ups.
 The leading-edge technologies they’ve analyzed have included purification of DNA samples, nanoscale electronics, data visualization systems, silicon membrane filters, biological wound dressings and implantable glucose monitors.

-“We want to train lawyers who understand the business goals of a transaction,” Hagelin says.
-“We want to train lawyers who facilitate innovation, who understand how the law can be used in creative ways to advance a client’s objectives.”
+The Technology Commercialization Law program provides students an opportunity to think about the law in a real-life context, by learning about the technology and the business that surrounds the technology.
+The program helps develop lawyers who understand the business goals of a transaction, who facilitate innovation, and who understand how the law can be used in creative ways to advance a client’s objective.

-Graduates have found jobs in law firms, technology companies, universities, research labs and government.
-And they’ve all advanced their careers through the work they’ve done at SUNTEC.
+In 2012, all graduates from our program had jobs out of school.
+Our graduates have found jobs in law firms, technology companies, universities, research labs and government.
+And they’ve all advanced their careers through the work they’ve done here.

 Here's where you'll spend a lot of your time

 There are significant advantages to tackling your law degree in an environment that’s integrated with a major university.
 Here are some of the places you’ll be spending your time as you pursue your studies.
 In your spare time?
 Well, there’s plenty of excitement to find here as well.